How to Decorate with Gray Wood Floors (Without Making the Room Feel Cold or Flat)

 This article contains affiliate links.

-Gray floors can be a real obsticle in creating a warm and comfortable home.
+Gray floors can be a real obsticle to creating a warm and comfortable home.
 In fact, I get this question all the time: “How do I decorate with gray floors without the room feeling cold?”

 Side Note: If you’re getting ready to replace your floors, or building new, DO NOT go the gray floor route.
 I’d suggest a neutral mid-tone brown.
 It’s classic, easy to decorate around no matter your style, and will not feel dated in 5 years.
+You’ll just have many more decorating options with a neutral floor.

 Step 1: Start with a Rug That Includes Gray (and Colors You Love)

-If you're stuck, start from the ground up—literally.
+If you're stuck, start from the ground up.
+Literally!
 The best way to bring warmth and balance to gray floors is by layering in a rug that softens the gray and introduces a full color palette for the room.

 Here’s what to look for in your rug: